lucasxlu/XCloud/README.md

 For [XCloud in Java](https://github.com/lucasxlu/CVLH.git), please refer to [CVLH](https://github.com/lucasxlu/CVLH.git) for more details!

+* Technical details can be read from our [Technical Report](https://lucasxlu.github.io/blog/about/XCloud.pdf).

 If you use our codebase or models in your research, please cite this project.
 We will release a paper or technical report later.
 ```